Truman Capote’s Black and White Ball

 When: November 28, 1966

-The decorations: White and Black of course, with red table linens
+The decorations: White and Black, with red table linens

 Attire: Men – black tie, women – black and/or white